humbug/php-scoper/README.md

 * Bundle their own vendor dependencies; and
 * Load/execute code from arbitrary PHP projects with similar dependencies

-These PHARs run the risk of raising conflicts between their bundled vendors and the vendors of the project it is interacting with, where the PHAR's dependencies are used preferentially leading to difficult to debug issues due to dissimilar or unsupported package versions.
+When a package (of possibly different versions) exists, and is found in both a PHAR and the executed code, the one from the PHAR will be used.
+This means these PHARs run the risk of raising conflicts between their bundled vendors and the vendors of the project they are interacting with, leading to issues that are potentially very difficult to debug due to dissimilar or unsupported package versions.

 ## Installation

+### PHAR (preferred)

-The preferred method of installation is to use the PHP-Scoper phar, which can be downloaded from the most recent Github Release.
+The preferred method of installation is to use the PHP-Scoper PHAR, which can be downloaded from the most recent Github Release.
 Subsequent updates can be downloaded by running: